hlissner/evil-multiedit/README.md

 * `evil-multiedit-prev`
 * `evil-multiedit-abort`

+### Options

+* `evil-multiedit-dwim-motion-keys` (default: `t`): Whether or not to modify evil's motion keys to act differently when the cursor is inside multiedit regions.
+Must be set before evil-multiedit is loaded.
+* `evil-multiedit-ignore-indent-and-trailing` (default: `t`): When you match forward whitespace and this is non-nil, leading and trailing whitespace will be ignored.
+* `evil-multiedit-thing-at-point-fn` (default `(lambda () (bounds-of-thing-at-point
+  'word))`): This function dictates what to grab from under the cursor if evil-multiedit is invoked from normal mode.
+It takes no parameters and returns a cons cell (beg . end) containing the bounds of the region to mark.

 ## Why not multiple-cursors or evil-mc?

 It could be the [over] complexity of my emacs.d, but I've never managed to get